What is Hospice

 Chief Executive Officer

-Janett Green has served as Hospice of Southern West Virginia's CEO since March 2009.
+Janett Green has served as the CEO of Hospice of Southern West Virginia since March 2009.
 She holds an MBA from Marshall University and a BS in Health Administration from the University of Kentucky.
-Janett's healthcare experience spans more than 25 years, including her five and a half year tenure with Beckley ARH Hospital, the last three of which she served as the Assistant Administrator.
-She has functioned in several administrative positions including the Clinic Manager for Southern West Virginia Clinic, the Administrator at Beaver Family Care and the Chief Financial Officer at FMRS Mental Health Council.
+Janett's healthcare experience spans more than 30 years, including her five-and-a-half-year tenure with Beckley ARH Hospital, the last three of which she served as the Assistant Administrator.
+She has held several administrative positions, including the Clinic Manager for Southern West Virginia Clinic, the Administrator at Beaver Family Care, and the Chief Financial Officer at FMRS Mental Health Council.

 Kelly Pitsenbarger, MD